 what is left?

-each flare, whether it lasts a few days, weeks, or even months, it brings your weight lower and your inflammation levels higher. after a year and a half of the pendulum swinging inexorably farther from homeostasis, i became clinically malnourished.
+each flare, whether it lasts a few days, weeks, or even months, brings your weight lower and your inflammation levels higher. after a year and a half of the pendulum swinging further and further from homeostasis, i became clinically malnourished.

 you tolerated less and less foods until there were none left. you were screaming for help. i tried and tried to nourish you.
 I saw doctor after doctor. you kept shrinking and shrinking.